miamaric12/HAPPy/docs/source/howtouse.rst

 -  The ``cropImage`` function applies a rectangular crop to the image to remove scale bars, or if you have a specific rectangular region you want to look at.
--  Input Scale Bar Value in Scale_Bar_Micron_Value, the scale bar will then be calculated.
+-  Input Scale Bar Value in Scale_Bar_Micron_Value and Pixels_In_Scale_Bar, the scale bar will then be calculated.

 .. nbplot::